Creamy Bacon Leek and Potato Soup (No Cream) is one of my all-time favorite meals. It's like a fully loaded baked potato in a bowl of soup.

 Instructions

-- Saute the bacon in a large pot until it is crispy.
+- Saute the 4 slices of bacon in a large pot until it is crispy.
 Using a slotted spoon remove the bacon to a paper towel to drain.

-- In the same pan, melt the butter.
-Add the leeks and cook over low heat until soft, about 5 minutes.
+- In the same pan, melt the 2 tablespoons of unsalted butter.
+Add the 4 large leeks - white and light green parts only and cook over low heat until soft, about 5 minutes.

 - Increase the heat to medium-high.
-Add the potatoes, bay leaf, thyme, and stock.
+Add the 1.5 lbs of Idaho russet potatoes, 1.5 lbs of Yukon gold potatoes, 1 bay leaf, 1 of 2 sprigs of fresh thyme, and 4 cups of chicken or vegetable stock.
 Bring to a boil.
 Reduce heat to low, cover and simmer for 20 - 30 minutes or until the potatoes have softened.

 - Remove the bay leaf and thyme.
 Remove ⅓ of the potato mixture to a bowl.
 Using a hand blender, puree the remaining soup until smooth.
 Return the potato mixture to the pot.